 The wider region of Liguria is famous for the quality of its olive oil, focaccia, and basil.
 There’s an Eataly outpost to keep foodies happy.

-Everything thing you need to know about La Spezia Cruise Port
+La Spezia Cruise Port

 La Spezia is the main cruise port for the Cinque Terre Region.